zi-w/Kitchen2D/README.md

 ## Examples

 ### Example of Primitives
-The motion premitives are in kitchen_stuff.py.
 An example of using the primitives is in primitive_example.py.
 Try
 ```
 python primitive_example.py
 ```